 Te Mata

 Located in Te Mata, this cottage is in a rural area and on a river.
 Goldmine Experience and Burke Street Wharf are local landmarks, and the area's natural beauty can be seen at Tararu Bay and Wilson Bay.
-Kayaking, fishing and swimming offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking/biking trails nearby.
+Kayaking, fishing and swimming offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking nearby.

-- Kuaotunu Beach - 48 min drive - 67.8 km
+Driving Creek Railway - 30 min drive - 43.3 km

 Getting around